The 10 Best Atlases For Kids

 video play icon

 This wiki has been updated 27 times since it was first published in October of 2016.
 The earlier a child begins to understand his or her place in the wider world, the better.
 Therefore, a book that helps educate kids about everything from geography and international politics to global history is a priceless resource.
 Fortunately, most of the atlases on our list are not very expensive but are bristling with maps, facts, and photos that are sure to delight readers of all stripes.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. The 50 States